 I have a friend, Albert who lives in Japan.
 He shared further Japanese wisdom animal symbolism of the frog.
 The Japanese word for frog is “kaeru.”
 It is the same word meaning “return.”
 So travelers carry a small frog amulet with the intent of returning safely home.
 Furthermore, small pebble-sized frog amulets are carried in their wallets so money will not be lost.
 It’s a common Japanese custom, and is a testimony to the importance of frog meaning in this culture.

 Areas the Frog Can Help in Our Lives

 ♦ You can to easily swim through some tough life-transitions, and the frog is a guide through change.

 ♦ You have a assurance and protection while traveling

 ♦ You can work enhancing your intuition, and strengthen your connection with the spirit world

 I hope you have enjoyed this page on frog animal symbolism.
-Back to Water Animal Totems List
+Check out the Animal Totems List

 Don’t miss my article on Frog Tattoo Ideas here.

-I hope you have enjoyed these thoughts on animal symbolism of the frog.
+I hope you have enjoyed these thoughts on the symbolic frog meaning.
 Be sure to view the links on this page for more articles on animal symbolism.
 As always, thanks for reading, and happy frog tidings to you!